Nodeocrat/room-samples/README.md

 # SERVER
 This is the server-side package of the room package.
-Samples can be found [here].
+Samples can be found in this repository.

 Note: do not confuse Client (abstraction for connection info of each connected client, for the backend) with CLIENT (front-end).